-Are you wondering how to open a cannabis dispensary in New Mexico?
-This page is dedicated to keeping you up to date on the latest news and information relevant to opening a cannabis business in the state.
+Are you wondering how to open a dispensary in New Mexico?
+This page will keep you updated on the latest news and information about opening a cannabis dispensary business in the state.
 This includes helpful insights on what is next to come for the industry there.

-At a special meeting on March 31, 2021, the New Mexico House and Senate passed a bill to legalize, regulate, and tax marijuana for adults over 21.
-When the bill was signed by Gov. Michelle Lujan Grisham on April 12, it became law.
+At a special meeting on March 31th, 2021, the New Mexico House and Senate passed a bill to legalize, regulate, and tax marijuana for adults over 21.
+When Gov. Michelle Lujan Grisham signed the bill on April 12th, it became law.
 Possession of up to two ounces of cannabis and cultivation of up to six mature plants by adults is now legal.

-On December 28, 2021, the Cannabis Control Division of the state’s Regulation and Licensing Department, which is in charge of making sure that the rules and regulations for the marijuana business are followed, released final rules for retailers, manufacturers, and couriers.
+On December 28th, 2021, the Cannabis Control Division, which ensures that the rules and regulations for the marijuana business are followed, released final rules for retailers, manufacturers, and couriers.

-Economist Kelly O’Donnell currently estimates that the market for legal marijuana in New Mexico will grow from approximately $342 million in the first year after the new law is implemented to approximately $1 billion by 2026.
+Economist Kelly O’Donnell estimates that the market for legal marijuana in New Mexico will grow from approximately $342 million in the first year to roughly $1 billion by 2026.
 The figures represent a total demand for cannabis ranging between 34.19 and 177.22 metric tons.

 A county, city, or municipality will not be able to opt out of recreational marijuana sales in New Mexico.
 Under HB 2, the Cannabis Regulation Act, it is not possible for local governments to completely prohibit cannabis companies, as has been done in certain other states.

-The number of stores and their distance from schools, daycares, and other cannabis companies may be limited by municipalities, which can utilize their local zoning power to accomplish this.
-As an example, recreational cannabis cannot be sold within 300 feet of a school or childcare facility, and stores must be at least 600 feet away from one another in Albuquerque, New Mexico.
+Municipalities can utilize their local zoning power to limit the number of stores and their distance from schools, daycares, and other cannabis companies.For example, recreational cannabis cannot be sold within 300 feet of a school or childcare facility in Albuquerque, New Mexico.
+Stores must also be at least 600 feet away from one another.

 Senate Bill 523, also known as the Lynn and Erin Compassionate Use Medical Marijuana Act, was passed in 2007 and made medical marijuana legal in the state.
 Gov. Bill Richardson signed the legislation on April 2nd, 2007, and it became effective on July 1st, 2007.

-Under the legislation, patients and their caregivers were permitted to jointly possess up to six ounces of usable cannabis and, after acquiring a separate authorization, produce up to four mature plants and twelve seedlings of cannabis.
+Under the legislation, patients and their caregivers can jointly possess up to six ounces of usable cannabis.
+After acquiring a separate authorization, produce up to four mature plants and twelve seedlings of cannabis.

-Cannabis can be used for the treatment of certain medical ailments, including HIV/AIDS, cancer, glaucoma, and 25 other qualifying conditions with a physician’s recommendation.
-As of January 2022, there are 130,345 patients enrolled in the Medical Cannabis Program who are currently active.
+With a physician’s recommendation, patients can use cannabis to treat specific medical ailments, including HIV/AIDS, cancer, glaucoma, and 25 other qualifying conditions.
+As of January 2022, 130,345 patients enrolled in the Medical Cannabis Program who are currently active.

 Up to 35 vertically integrated enterprises were permitted to cultivate, process, and sell cannabis products.
-Though they may operate as many dispensaries as they desired, until 2015, their total plant and seedling count was limited to 150.
+Though they may operate as many dispensaries as they desire, until 2015, their entire plant and seedling count has a limit of 150.
 From 2015 to 2020, the cannabis industry in the state went from 40 to over 150 dispensaries.

 As mentioned above, New Mexico’s HB 2 legalizes and regulates cannabis for people 21 and older.
 New Mexico’s marijuana legalization law took effect in April 2021, with limited personal possession and cultivation officially becoming legal for adults 21 and older.

 The Cannabis Control Division (CCD) will be set up in the Regulation and Licensing Department to license cannabis businesses.
 Applications may be submitted using the CCD’s online application system.
-Compliance officials will continue monitoring and inspecting retail outlets once the shops open in addition to continuing to assess licenses to ensure that license holders are complying with the rules.
+Compliance officials will monitor and inspect retail outlets once the shops open and continue assessing licenses to ensure that license holders comply with the rules.

 The Division will issue licenses to the following categories of adult-use cannabis businesses:

-In August 2021, the division started accepting applications for cultivator licenses, and in December 2021, the division began accepting license applications for the other types of cannabis-related businesses.
+In August 2021, the Division started accepting the application process for cultivator licenses.
+In December 2021, the Division began accepting license applications for other types of cannabis-related businesses.

-As of March 31st, the state’s Cannabis Control Division has approved 239 new cannabis business licenses, of which 56 are micro-producers, 51 are producers, 16 are manufacturers and 116 are retail licenses.
+As of March 31st, 2022, the state’s Cannabis Control Division has approved 239 new cannabis business licenses.
+56 are micro-producers, 51 are producers, 16 are manufacturers, and 116 are retail licenses.

 There is no limit on the number of businesses that can get licenses or how many facilities a licensee can open for business.
 Several licenses may operate from the same location, and licensees may operate from multiple locations.

-More information about licensing and operational requirements for cannabis businesses can be found here.
+Here is more information about licensing and operational requirements for cannabis businesses in New Mexico..

-As the state’s cannabis program, especially the recreational program, grows in scope, we will keep you informed of any pertinent news and legislation regarding opening a dispensary in New Mexico.
-Simply by subscribing to our New Mexico Cannabis Mailing List (details below), you can stay abreast of any pertinent news, including hard-to-find news and opinions based on New Mexico Legalization.
+As the state’s cannabis program, especially the recreational program, grows, we will inform you of any relevant news and legislation regarding opening a dispensary in New Mexico.
+By subscribing to our New Mexico Cannabis Mailing List (details below), you can stay abreast of any relevant news, including hard-to-find information and opinions based on New Mexico Legalization.
 This includes, but is not limited to, the following: